-In our practice, we regularly represent the same types of clients, which consist of the following:
+In our practice, we regularly represent the same types of clients, which include the following:

-Creditors have claims against debtors, and are usually owed money.
+Creditors have claims against debtors and are usually owed money.
 We represent all types of creditors in and out of judicial proceedings like bankruptcy cases, whether they are secured, undersecured, or unsecured.
-In this capacity, we protect our clients’ rights, including in relation to (i) proofs of claims; (ii) administrative expenses; (ii) stay relief; (iv) discharge objections; (v) cash collateral and adequate protection; and (vi) the Chapter 11 plan process.
+Examples of creditors include insurers, landlords, financial institutions like banks and credit unions, principals and employees of businesses, and other types of vendors and suppliers of goods and services.
+In these capacities, we protect our clients’ rights, including in relation to (i) perfecting liens and filing and defending proofs of claims; (ii) pursuing administrative expenses; (iii) seeking and obtaining stay relief; (iv) objecting to discharge of debts; (v) protecting against use of cash collateral and seeking adequate protection; and (vi) otherwise monitoring and participating in the bankruptcy process.

 Debtors file for bankruptcy and are the individuals or entities in some type of distress, usually because of financial or litigation problems.
 We represent business and individual debtors in and out of Chapter 11 and Chapter 7 bankruptcy cases.